KayConceicao/Kayla-c/README.md

 ## Kayla Conceicao personal website

-This project was created with React to use as my Front End Developer porfolio.
+This project was created with React to use as my Front End Developer portfolio.